superhero-com/superhero/docs/tutorials/hackathon/09-ai-workflows-in-cursor.md

-# 09 — AI workflows in Cursor
+# AI Workflows in Cursor

 Use AI effectively while keeping control of correctness and gas.